-A central hub of attraction and getaways in Northern California, Dunsmuir is surrounded by the Shasta-Trinity National Forest and Castle Crags State Park.
-Hikers on the Pacific Crest Trail pass through Dunsmuir on their cross-country journey, and thousands of adventure seekers flock to Dunsmuir each year to indulge in mountain recreation.
-Hedge Creek Falls is always a popular place to head to from the historic downtown district of Dunsmuir, and similar natural appeal is experienced at the nearby Lake Siskiyou.
+Thousands of adventure seekers flock to Dunsmuir each year to indulge in mountain recreation.
+Hedge Creek Falls is always a popular place to head to from the historic downtown district, and similar natural appeal is experienced at the nearby Lake Siskiyou.

 4. Half Moon Bay

-- Top-Rated Things to Do in Mendocino, CA
+- Read More: Top-Rated Things to Do in Mendocino, CA

-Surrounded by redwood environments and the Lost Coast of California, the historic city of Ferndale offers a unique oasis in Northern California.
-A 30-minute drive from Eureka, this thriving small town has its roots in the dairy industry, and its pastoral heritage is still on display with old Victorian architecture throughout the streets.
-Alongside the charming attraction of homes and local businesses, it's the eclectic events of the downtown district and the friendly Humboldt County community that makes Ferndale a special place to visit.
+Ferndale's successful pastoral heritage is still on display with old Victorian architecture throughout the streets.
+And alongside the charming attraction of homes and local businesses, it's the eclectic events of the downtown district and the friendly Humboldt County community that makes Ferndale a special place to visit.

 9. St. Helena

 Within Napa County in Northern California, St. Helena is dubbed as "Napa Valley's Main Street."
-Lined with fine-dining restaurants and chic shops displaying the latest styles, the charming downtown district of St. Helena entices visitors from around the world.
-The verdant scenery and rich tastes of St. Helena often attracts visitors for their first-time visit, and the laid-back sense of style and friendly community keeps them coming back for years.
+Fine-dining restaurants and chic shops line St. Helena's downtown district, displaying the latest tastes and styles.
+This scene and scenery attract visitors from around the world.
+And the laid-back sense of style and friendly community keeps them coming back for years.